aadilkhalifa/IRIS_2021_Aadil_K_191IT101/README.md

 6. Features to track available balance and to record credit values also in addition to debit.
 7. Code can be made much cleaner and better structured widget tree can be used.
 8. Usage of provider package for state management and hive for storing data can be improved since not much time was done in a hurry.
+9. Current application isn't designed for horizontal view.
+That could be worked on.

 ## List of known bugs